CyanEngineer/PokemonRandomizer/README.md

   - Showdown Hisuian Electrode
 - Arceus + Silvally
   - Types are only in pokemon_v2_pokemonformtypes (except normal)
+    - Could we, like, always put the type in formtype, regardless of it being extraordinary or not?
+    - Arceus form order is not the same as the general type order
   - Missing Dream World sprites (Silvally - not sure about Arceus)
   - All alternate forms use standard sprite